-During the year under review the Committee executed its mandate as required by the Western Cape Provincial Languages Act, Act 13 of 1998.
+During the year under review the Committee applied its mind to the execution of the Western Cape Provincial Languages Act, Act 13 of 1998.
 Amongst others, the Act requires the Committee to monitor the use of the three official languages, actively promote the principles of multilingualism and promote, preserve and develop previously marginalised indigenous languages.

-The Western Cape Language Committee attained its targets as set out in the Annual Performance Plan 2019/20.
-In addition, it ensured compliance to the Western Cape Language Policy which states that the Province should empower and affirm speakers of previously marginalised languages, create awareness about the needs of the hearing impaired and advance the use of those indigenous languages of historically diminished status used by the people of the Western Cape, such as the Khoi and San languages.
-The activities during the financial year 2019/20 illustrate the commitment of the Committee to fully execute its mandate.
+In addition, it ensured compliance to the Western Cape Language Policy which states that the Province should empower and affirm speakers of previously marginalised languages, create awareness about the needs of the hearing impaired, and advance the use of those indigenous languages of historically diminished status used by the people of the Western Cape, such as the Khoi and San languages.
+The activities during the financial year 2018/19 illustrates the commitment of the Committee to fully execute its mandate.

-The Traditional and Khoi-San Leadership Act was signed into law in 2019.
-The Act gives expression to the functions and roles of Traditional and Khoi and San leaders and structures.
-The Act will have a direct impact on the promotion, preservation and development of Khoi and San languages in the province.
+The Traditional and Khoi-San Leadership Bill was passed by Parliament and has been sent to the President for assent.
+The Bill gives expression to the functions and roles of traditional and Khoi and San leaders and structures.
+However, the approbation of this Bill will have a direct impact on the promotion, preservation and development of Khoi and San languages in the province.
 The Committee would therefore have to shape its approaches to accommodate the envisaged legislation.